 The glute bridge is an isolation exercise.
 This means that it primarily only works one joint at a time—the hips.
 Because it’s not a compound exercise which works many joints at once, its benefits won’t be as extreme as something more full-body like the dumbbell Goblet squat, which hits the glutes, quads, core, shoulders, etc.

-But as a precision tool, the glute bridge is incredibly powerful because it allows you to effectively isolate the glute muscles.
+But as a precision tool, the glute bridge is incredibly powerful because it allows you to effectively isolate the glute muscles, allowing you to gain butt muscles fast.
 This can be handy for a number of reasons.

 - Improves glute strength and size.
 As a glute isolation exercise, this exercise effectively loads up the glutes with a lot of weight and in a safe manner.
 Not only is it a low-skill exercise with less chances to get injured, but it can be loaded up with a lot of weight easily.
 What this means is that doing progressive overload, slowly increasing strength time, is easily done.
 Just pop another weight plate on.
 That will make muscle growth in the glute area straightforward.

 - Minimally hits the quads and hamstrings.
 One of the main reasons females might use the glute bridge is because it hits the glute muscles without excessively hitting the quads (front of thighs) or the hamstrings (back of thighs).
 Sometimes when someone has squatted too much, their front thighs explode in size, sometimes making their butt look small.
 Or sometimes they’ve done too many Romanian deadlifts and had a hard time activating their glutes, and their hamstrings dwarf their glutes.
 The glute bridge can help isolate the glutes, allowing you to specifically stimulate just that one area, helping to improve balance (or even to create emphasis.)